 The Industrial Revolution (1760–1840)

 The Industrial Revolution was a transformative era between 1760 and 1840 that reshaped the global economy, particularly in Europe and North America.
 It marked the transition from manual, agrarian-based production to machine-driven manufacturing processes.
-This period saw groundbreaking innovations like the steam engine, spinning jenny, and telegraph, which fueled advances in production, transportation, and communication.
+This period saw groundbreaking innovations like the steam engine, the spinning jenny, and the telegraph, which fueled advances in production, transportation, and communication.
 These developments not only increased efficiency but also laid the foundation for the modern industrial economy.

 This article explores the causes, inventions, global spread, and long-term impact of the Industrial Revolution.
 By examining its key milestones, you'll understand how this pivotal era transformed societies and continues to influence our world today.

-1. Origins and Causes of the Industrial Revolution
+Origins and Causes of the Industrial Revolution

 The Agrarian Foundation